QMNC Calabash Cafe

 Facilitator: Micknai Arefaine

-Don’t miss it!
-This film explores concepts central to QMNC’s priorities, particularly Priority 1, the Midwifery Model of Care.
+This event will explore concepts central to QMNC’s priorities, particularly Priority 1, the Midwifery Model of Care.

 Registration is free for QMNC members.